UPENDRA-GOLLA/git-module/README.md

 2.commit you changes -> git commit -m "<Your messege>" 3.push you changes -> git push origin main<branchname>
 git is easy

+To create a branch
+git checkout -b "<branchname>"